stafaa03-eng/slicer-support/README.md

 ## Quick start (Apple Music)

 - You need an **active Apple Music subscription** on the device.
-- Make sure you’re **signed into Apple Music** in the iOS Settings → Music.
+- Make sure you’re signed into Apple Music in **Settings → Music**.
 - In Slicer, choose **Apple Music → pick a playlist → swipe** right to keep / left to remove.
   When you finish or navigate back, Slicer will offer to **create a cleaned copy**.